-Annual deductible levels apply to all members except for SSDI-TMC, State Only Transplant and SOBRA Family Planning members.
-Beginning October 1, 2009, and annually thereafter, each of the deductible levels above will increase by \$5,000.
+Annual deductible levels apply to all members except for State Only Transplant and SOBRA Family Planning members.
+Beginning October 1, 2010, and annually thereafter, each of the deductible levels above will increase by \$5,000.

 Prospective Reinsurance: This coverage applies to prospective enrollment periods.
 The deductible level is based on the Contractor's statewide AHCCCS acute care enrollment (not including SOBRA Family Planning Extension services) as of October 1st each contract year, as shown in the table above.
 AHCCCS will adjust the Contractor's deductible level at the beginning of a contract year if the Contractor's enrollment changes to the next enrollment level.
-A Contractor at or above the 35,000 enrollment deductible level may elect a lower deductible prior to the beginning of a new contract year.
-These deductible levels are subject to change by AHCCCS during the term of this contract.
-Any change in deductible levels will have a corresponding impact on capitation rates.